fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 ### Heavy investment from Air France-KLM

-As Air France-KLM is getting a stake of SAS, their invesment has the potential to provide a number of benefits to the Scandinavian airline, including increased financial stability, expanded network and connectivity, shared expertise and resources, and increased competitiveness.
-On top of that, Air France-KLM is known for its high-quality customer service, and excellent staff training.
+As Air France-KLM is getting a stake in SAS, their investment has the potential to provide several benefits to the Scandinavian airline, including increased financial stability, expanded network and connectivity, shared expertise and resources, and increased competitiveness.
+On top of that, Air France-KLM is known for its high-quality customer service and excellent staff training.

 ### SkyTeam is strong in North America, Europe, and Latin America